Jack Ashford: Career

+Personal life

+Ashford is married to his wife, Charlene, a retired schoolteacher, who helped him write his autobiography.
+A song on the album, "Shar", was written by Ashford for her.

 With the death of Joe Messina in April 2022, Ashford is the last surviving member of the Funk Brothers.
 (Note: More precisely, Ashford is the last survivor of the 13 Funk Brothers identified in the 2002 documentary Standing in the Shadows of Motown, who in turn were the specific Funk Brothers honored by the National Academy of Recording Arts and Sciences with its Grammy Lifetime Achievement Award in 2004.)